Blake-Madden/Fiction-Publisher/README.md

 - [X] Add formatting to print output
   - [X] Format start of chapter with drop cap and smart caps
   - [X] Add swash font style to drop cap
-  - [X] Add flourishes between screne breaks
+  - [X] Add flourishes between scene breaks
   - [X] Unindent starting paragraph of new scenes
 - [ ] Add formatting to epub/mobi output
   - [X] Format start of chapter with drop cap and smart caps